oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 The `category` value of an OpenC2 CACAO target SHALL be set to `openc2-consumer`.

-The `security-category` target object is extended with a new field: `openc2-profile`.
+The `security-category` target object is extended with a new property:
+`openc2-profile`.
 The resulting extended `security-category` target is structured as follows:

 | **Property Name**             |      **Data Type**     | **Details**                                          |
 |-------------------------------|------------------------|------------------------------------------------------|